lydiahallie/javascript-questions/README.md

 With the `var` keyword, you can declare multiple variables with the same name.
 The variable will then hold the latest value.

-You cannot do this with `let` or `const` since they couldn't be redeclared.
+You cannot do this with `let` or `const` since they're block-scoped and therefore can't be redeclared.

 </p>
 </details>